Hiking the Matterhorn Glacier Trail

 Preparing for a hike in the Swiss Alps

 When preparing for a hike in the Swiss mountains, you should take into account a few important things.
 First of all, weather conditions can change quickly.
 I was lucky enough to be blessed with unusual sunny weather, but this is not always the case.
-Make sure to wear several layers, including an outer layer to block the strong mountain winds.
-I wore my yellow Cyclone Rescue Jacket which was perfect.
+Make sure to wear several layers, including an outer layer, to block the strong mountain winds.
+I wore my yellow Cyclone Rescue Jacket, which was perfect.

 Second, take sunscreen!
 Yes, it might be very cold up there, but the sun sure burns as hell.
-If you don’t want to end up as a lobster afterwards, apply a royal layer of sunscreen before you start and take a pair of decent sunglasses.
+If you don’t want to end up as a lobster afterward, apply a royal layer of sunscreen before you start and take a pair of decent sunglasses.

 Hiking the Matterhorn Glacier Trail

 Starting at Trockener Steg, I was immediately rewarded with an iconic view of the Matterhorn peak reflected in the water of Theodulgletschersee.
 This lake is entirely formed by glacier water coming down from just a few meters higher.
-Several decades ago, this part of the mountain used to be covered in eternal ice, by the Furgg and Theodul glaciers.
+Several decades ago, this part of the mountain used to be covered in eternal ice by the Furgg and Theodul glaciers.
 Today, these glaciers have retreated, and the trail is free to roam every summer.
 What is left behind is an impressive moonlike landscape full of rocks.
 Not a single living creature can be found here!

 At anytime, it’s difficult figuring out where to put your feet so you don’t fall.
 The loose rocks make this quite a challenge.
 But looking at your feet is also the only way to know where you’re going.
 The route is indicated with red-white stripes on the stones.
 This means that from afar, you have absolutely no clue where the trail is going!